TAG-Research/lotus/docs/sem_extract.rst

 Overview
 ---------
-The Extract operator performs a natural language projection over an existing column.
-Particularly extract projects each tuple to a list of sub-strings from the source text.
-This is useful for applications, such as entity extraction or fact-checking, where finding snippets or verified quotes may be preferable to synthesized answers.
+The sem_extract operator generates one or more columns from the input columns.
+Each output columns is specified by a natural language projection.
+Optionally, you can also extract direct quotes from the source text to support each output.

 Motivation
 -----------
-In many data processing tasks, the ability to pinpoint and extract specific information from unstructured text is crucial.
-Traditional keyword-based methods often fail to accurately capture nuanced or context-dependent information, leading to inefficiencies or incomplete results.
-The sem_extract operator addresses these limitations by leveraging natural language understanding to perform precise, context-aware projections.
+Semantic extractions can be useful for generating structured schemas that provide a simplified view of the data from a column of unstructured documents.
+The quoting functionality can also be useful for tasks, such as entity extraction or fact-checking, where finding snippets or verified quotes may be preferable to synthesized answers.

 Example
 --------